Broccoli Paratha

 Filling Ingredients

-To make the filling for broccoli paratha, you will need fresh broccoli, boiled potatoes, paneer, green chilies, salt, chaat masala, roasted cumin powder, cilantro (fresh coriander leaves), and carom seeds (ajwain).
+To make the filling for broccoli paratha, you will need fresh broccoli, boiled potatoes, paneer, green chillies, salt, Chaat Masala, Roasted Cumin Powder, cilantro (fresh coriander leaves), and carom seeds (ajwain).

-The addition of paneer adds a nice texture and taste to the filling, but it is completely optional.
+The addition of paneer adds a nice texture and taste to the broccoli stuffing, but it is completely optional.
 Skip it if you are making vegan parathas.

 You can also add finely chopped onions to the filling mixture.